miramar-labs/Agents-Over-The-Weekend/team-6/README.md

 - First set up a python venv and work in that:

-        # (*if* we need sqlite3) build a version of python with sqlite3 built-in
-        sudo apt-get update
-        sudo apt-get install libsqlite3-dev

         # build some version of python
         pyenv install 3.13.0

-        # now create a virtual env with this sql-enabled python
+        # now create a virtual env with this version of python
         pyenv virtualenv 3.13.0 aotw

         # set it as the venv for team-6 folder
         cd Agents-Over-The-Weekend/team-6
         pyenv local aotw

-        # ensure sqlite3 not listed in requirements.txt

         # install any packages we need
         pip install -r requirements.txt